squarepupil/website-pages/src/pages/detailed.md

 naturally lead each student down their own satisfying path.
 Each path will look very different and that is a good thing.

 We have no curriculum and we neither praise nor criticize students’ personal choices.
-We do embrace authentic emotions -- joy at something delightful, frustration at annoyances.
-Notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them.
+We do embrace authentic emotions -- joy at something delightful, frustration at annoyances — but notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them.

 Students start from a place of accepting who they are now and decide, more or less, from that foundation as to what they want to become.
 This allows our